klavins/EEP520-W20/week_7/README.md

         ]
     }
     ```
     The order of the elements does not matter.
-We might test your code by building something like the `Microwave` example, but inheriting from `BetterStateMachine` and then checking that your method returns a `json` object with the correct structure.
+We might test your code by building something like the `ToggleSwitch` example, but inheriting from `BetterStateMachine` and then checking that your method returns a `json` object with the correct structure.
 For example,

     ```c++
-    json j = microwave.to_json();
+    json j = toggle_switch.to_json();
-    ASSERT_EQ(j["name"], "binary counter");
+    ASSERT_EQ(j["name"], "toggle switch");
     ASSERT_EQ(j["state"].size(), 2);
     // ETC.
     ```